French ministers in classroom for anti-sexism lessons

 "The ministers have loved it," a government source said of the course.
 "They're coming up with ideas on where and how they can put it into practice."

-In one session, broadcast on French television, Social Economy Minister Benoit Hamon is seen analyzing stereotypes in a recruitment advert for male and female drivers.
+In one session, broadcast on French television, Social Economy Minister Benoit Hamon is seen analysing stereotypes in a recruitment advert for male and female drivers.

 "Thanks to you this man can go to the football or a restaurant whenever he wants...
 Thanks to you this woman can pick up her children straight after work," the poster reads.